utah-cs4470-sp23/class/hw13/README.md

 This assignment is due Friday April 14.

 Your compiler must implement the `-s` flag and the `-O` flag.
-Your compiler will be called with both `-s -O1` and `-s -O2`.
-When called with `-s -O1`, it should generate the same assembly code expected for Assignments 12.
+Your compiler will be called with both `-s` and `-s -O2`.
+When called with `-s`, it should generate the same assembly code expected for Assignment 11.
 When called with `-s -O2`, it should generate assembly code with constant propagation, explained below.
 The [provided compiler][releases] supports this flag, so you can use it for testing.